Chris35Wills/Chris35Wills.github.io/publications.md

 ## Submitted

 - M. Cooper, T. Jordan, D. Schroeder, M. Siegert, **C. Williams** and J. Bamber.
-Subglacial roughness of the Greenland Ice Sheet: relationship with contemporary ice velocity and geology.
-Submitted.
+Subglacial roughness of the Greenland Ice Sheet: relationship with contemporary ice velocity and geology, The Cryosphere Discuss., https://doi.org/10.5194/tc-2019-73, in review, 2019.

 ## In preparation